iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 How many shoes should I rotate through at once?

-At the other end of the spectrum are the gear testers at iRunFar.
+At the other end of the spectrum of people who only want one pair of shoes are the gear testers at iRunFar.
 Because we run almost every day and love to study, test, and examine the features and technology of each shoe style, many of us end up with too many shoes to count.
-There are specialized shoes for everything: plush cushioned shoes for everyday easy runs, springy and responsive workout shoes, super shoes for racing, trail shoes for smooth trails, others for technical mountain trails, waterproof shoes for snow and mud, and so on.
+There are specialized shoes for everything: plush cushioned shoes for everyday easy runs, springy and responsive workout shoes, super shoes for racing, trail shoes for smooth trails, options for technical mountain trails, waterproof shoes for snow and mud, and so on.

 While trying different kinds of running shoes is fun, it can become an expensive habit.
 Most dedicated runners will do well with a few pairs of shoes in rotation at any given time.
 An excellent place to start is with a pair of everyday training shoes that can perform well on roads, gravel, and light dirt, a dedicated pair for workouts and racing, and a pair of trail shoes that can withstand more rugged terrain.